-A.1.3 Act in accordance with Laws:
+A.1.3 Act in Accordance with laws:

-The Board has set in place a framework of policies, procedures, and a risk management framework to ensure compliance with relevant laws, and international best practice with regards to the operations of the Group.
-Directors have the power to obtain independent professional advice as deemed necessary and these functions are co-ordinated by the Group Legal Department or Group Finance, as and when it is necessary.
+The Board has set in place a framework of policies, procedures, and a risk management framework to ensure compliance with relevant laws, and international best practice with regards to the operations of the Company.
+Directors have the power to obtain independent professional advice as deemed necessary and these functions are co-ordinated by the Group Legal Department or Group Finance of the parent Company, as and when it is necessary.